 Some issuers like to keep it simple, offering credit cards with predetermined credit limits.
-The consumer can apply for whichever one he’d like.
-For example, a run-of-the-mill blue card would come with a $500 limit, the gold card would get a $2,000 limit and the platinum card would come with a $5,000 limit.
-The limit applies to everyone who qualifies for the card.
-But just because you applied for the $5,000 card doesn’t mean you’ll be approved.
-Your credit score and income level must meet the card’s requirements.
+For example, a run-of-the-mill entry-level card would come with a $500 limit, a card with more benefits would get a $2,000 limit and a premium card would come with a $5,000 limit.

-“It’s not a highly personalized decision,” says Eric Lindeen, head of marketing for ID Analytics.
-“If the limit seems oddly huge or small, it’s not a reflection of you as a consumer.
+“It’s not a highly personalized decision,” says Eric Lindeen, senior marketing consultant at CRM Northwest Inc. “If the limit seems oddly huge or small, it’s not a reflection of you as a consumer.
 You just applied for the wrong card.”

-Lindeen says in some cases, you can ask the card issuer to hike the limit.
-Some issuers allow some wiggle room, but don’t expect an increase of more than 10 percent to 20 percent, he says.
+What happens if you aren’t satisfied with your credit card’s predetermined credit limit?
+Lindeen says that, in some cases, you can ask the card issuer to hike the limit.
+Some issuers allow some wiggle room but don’t expect an increase of more than 10 percent to 20 percent, he explains.